ASFOpenSARlab/opensarlab-docs/lab-manager-guides/lab_management.md

 4. Token: A random 13 character long token.
 Share this with your users to allow them to join your lab with a token via the [Access Token page](https://opensciencelab.asf.alaska.edu/portal/access/token).

-1. Token settings.
-Displays the settings the token was generated with.
+1. Token settings: Displays the settings the token was generated with.
 These cannot be changed after creation.

 1. Remove token button.
 Allows you to invalidate a token, making people unable to get access to your lab with it.